Shiites Burn Trump Effigy, US, Israeli Flags in Abuja - THISDAYLIVE

-Members of Islamic Movement of Nigeria (IMN), known as Shiites, Friday burned a caricature of the US President Donald Trump, during a protest march in Wuse, Abuja.
+Members of Islamic Movement of Nigeria (IMN ) genetically known as Shiites, Friday burned a caricature of the US President Donald Trump, during a protest march in Wuse, Abuja.

 They doused the effigy with petrol before setting it ablaze.
 They also burned the national flags of the United States and Israel during the protest march.

-The incident which took place at the junction of the popular Wuse market caused a traffic gridlock in the area and forced many people to scamper for satety.
+The incident which took place at the junction of the popular Wuse market caused a traffic gridlock in the area and forced many people to scamper for safety.

 They labelled the Americans as enemies, accusing them of deliberately suppressing the rights of the Palestinians to self-determination.
 They also accused Israel of occupation of Arab territory and oppressive tendency.